 - Busy intersections

 Motorists are used to the ubiquitous presence of gas stations at regular intervals along major traffic corridors.
-By locating a DC fast-charging station along these same routes, you not only tap directly into a consistent and reliable high-traffic customer base, but you also make your service convenient to these customers: they won’t have to change their refueling behavior too much when they buy electric.
+By locating a DC rapid-charging station along these same routes, you not only tap directly into a consistent and reliable high-traffic customer base, but you also make your service convenient to these customers: they won’t have to change their refuelling behaviour too much when they buy electric.

 In these scenarios, DC is the ideal type of EV charging infrastructure because its higher wattage (around 50-400kW) equates to greatly reduced charging times (between just 17 and 52 minutes on average).
 It would, therefore, be convenient for customers to factor a stop at your charge point into their trip.